Last Updated on March 2, 2021

 The idea of cooking aubergines until their structure is completely dissolved and then processing them into a paste with light acidity, garlic and spices is simply ingenious.
 The taste full-bodied and fresh, the texture is velvety soft, at minimal preparation work.

 In the region between Turkey and Egypt there are dozens of variations of this celestial homemade food.
 The authentic baba ganoush can be reduced however to the essential components:

 • lemon juice and

 • olive oil.

-Variations of the recipe often include fresh herbs, different nut pastes, pomegranate seeds, pine nuts, green peas, or a little yoghurt.
+Variations of this great recipe often include fresh herbs, different nut pastes, pomegranate seeds, pine nuts, green peas, or a little yoghurt.

 How to roast or grill the eggplant

 You can' t take just raw eggplants for this dip but you have to cook or roast them before they develop their flavorful goodness…

 By far the best way to get the intense smoky flavor the dish demands is blackening the aubergine over an open flame.
 As I don't have an open flame and also don't grill in March I've baked them instead in my oven.

 For us the eggplant dip still tastes delicious and is probably healthier than the roasted version which can release harmful free radicals.
 If you however wish an extra smoky taste you could season the dip with some roasted paprika spice.

 Step 1: For my easy method you just cut the eggplants in half and place them with the cuts facing down into a fireproof baking sheet or dish.
 Pin eggplant with a fork several times.
 For some people drizzling with olive oil is a must, but I skip this step for a leaner version.

 Step 2: Cook for 45-60 minutes at 230 C°/446 F° top and bottom heat until the skin is wrinkled and black.
 If you have very small veggies, 30 minutes might work too.

 As soon as it's cool enough to handle, scrape the flesh out of the skin with a spoon.
 Place it in your food processor, add the tahini, all other ingredients and let the magic happen.
 Of course you can also just use your fork for whisking.